Clerks II: Plot

-Ten years after the events of the first film, Dante Hicks arrives at the Quick Stop convenience store for another day of work, only to find, upon opening the security shudders, that the store is on fire.
+Ten years after the events of the first film, Dante Hicks arrives at the Quick Stop convenience store for another day of work, only to find, upon opening the security shutters, that the store is on fire.
 Randal Graves, Dante's best friend, had left the coffee pot on after closing the night before.
 Because Quick Stop and the adjacent RST Video have been destroyed in the fire, Dante and Randal begin working at a Mooby's fast food restaurant along with devout Christian teenager Elias Grover and their manager Becky Scott.

 A year later, Dante is planning to leave his minimum wage lifestyle and move to Florida with his wealthy but overbearing fiancée Emma Bunting, whose parents will provide them with a home and a car wash business to run as wedding gifts.
 Afraid of losing his best friend, Randal becomes resentful towards Dante and Emma's relationship.
 Jay and Silent Bob have followed Dante and Randal, and now loiter outside of Mooby's.
 Although they no longer use drugs (after being arrested for possession, sent to rehab, and supposedly becoming devout Born again Christians), the duo continue to sell them and perform their typical antics in the parking lot.

 Dante tells Becky that he is worried about dancing at his wedding, so she takes him up to the restaurant's roof to teach him some moves.
 Dante soon releases his inhibitions and begins dancing to The Jackson 5's ABC.
-When the song ends, Dante, caught up in the moment, confesses his love for Becky, and she reveals that she's pregnant as a result of a one-night stand they had at work a few weeks prior.
+When the song ends, Dante, caught up in the moment, confesses his love for Becky.
+Becky then reveals that she's pregnant as a result of a one-night stand they had at work a few weeks prior.
 Becky tells Dante not to tell anyone about the baby.
 However, he tells Randal but threatens to beat Randal up should he tell anyone.
-However, Becky finds out and, furious at Dante for telling Randal, lividly drives off.
+Becky finds out and, furious at Dante for telling Randal, drives off.

 Randal encourages Dante to leave Mooby's in search of Becky, so he can set up a surprise going away party for him.
 Randal hires "Kinky Kelly and the Sexy Stud," a donkey show act, complete with a fog machine, for the party.
 When Dante returns, he mistakes the fog for fire and calls the fire department, but upon discovering that it's not a fire, proceeds to watch with Randal, Jay, Silent Bob, and a very drunk/stoned Elias.